 Eddy Kinetic Energy (EKE) is a measure of mesoscale activity calculated from the square of the zonal and meridional geostrophic flow.
-High EKE values indicate more mesoscale activity (front, eddies, jets) with much of the eastern Pacific having low EKE values ($<300 \text{ cm}^2/\text{s}^2$).
-EKE has not shown a long-term trend at any of the three locations (33°N , 39°N , and 45°N) in winter or summer (Figures OC15 - OC17).
-Since 2007, winter EKE has increased at 33°N and summer EKE has decreased at 39° and 45°N .
+High EKE values indicate more mesoscale activity (front, eddies, jets) with much of the eastern Pacific having low EKE values (<300 cm2/s2).
+EKE has not shown a long-term trend at any of the three locations (33°N, 39°N, and 45°N) in winter or summer (Figures OC15 - OC17).
+Since 2009, EKE has been variable with no clear trend at 33°, decreased at 39°N, and decreased in the summer but not winter at 45°N. Summer of 2013 showed generally decreased EKE at all three stations as compared to the immediately previous years.
+These observations suggest that 2013 appears to have had lower than average mesoscale activity.

-Figure OC15.
-Eddy Kinetic Energy satellite data from 1992 -2012 at 33°N and during both a. summer and b. winter. c.
-Monthly values are included to show seasonal cycles and a continuous time series.
-33°N was chosen to illustrate patterns in the southern portion of the CCLME.
+Figure OC 15.
+Satellite altimetry determined Eddy Kinetic Energy from 1992-2012 at 45°N for monthly, winter and summer means.
+Monthly values are included to show seasonal and long term variability.
+The region centered on 45°N illustrates patterns in the northern portion of the CCLME.

-Figure OC16.
-Eddy Kinetic Energy satellite data from 1992 -2012 at 39°N and during both a. summer and b. winter. c.
-Monthly values are included to show seasonal cycles and a continuous time series.
-39°N was chosen to illustrate patterns in the central portion of the CCLME.
+Figure OC 16.
+Eddy Kinetic Energy satellite data from 1992-2013 at 39°N for monthly, winter and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+The region centered on 39°N illustrates patterns in the central portion of the CCLME.

-Figure OC17.
-Eddy Kinetic Energy satellite data from 1992 -2012 at 45°N and during both a. summer and b. winter. c.
-Monthly values are included to show seasonal cycles and a continuous time series.
-45°N was chosen to illustrate patterns in the northern portion of the CCLME.
+Figure OC 17.
+Eddy Kinetic Energy satellite data from 1992-2013 at 33°N for monthly, winter and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+The region centered on 33°N illustrates patterns in the southern portion of the CCLME.